fatemerhmi/MTLV/README.md

     heads_index : [[0,1,2,3,4,5], [6,7,8,9,10], [11,12,13,14,15], [16,17,18,19]]
 ```
 2. KDE
+This is for grouping the heads based on count.
 Bandwidth options: silverman, gridSearch, any given input(non negative int or float)
 ```
 head: